-Have a contract made up for you, or create one for yourself and then have a lawyer firm it up.
-Then you know what your willing to compromise on and what you’re not.
-Then if the brand doesn’t have one, you can provide yours.
-This will help you with confidence too by being prepared and professional.
+Understand the legal parts of working with a brand.
+Have a contract made up for you.
+Know what your willing to compromise on and what you’re not.
+This will help you with confidence by being prepared and professional.

 Alli uses a Trello board for each Brands that she works with.
 She doesn’t track pitches.

 Always charge for your time and work.
 This is your photos and videos, time, expertise and audience.
 You are worth being paid.

 Always be kind and polite with the Brand.
 You never know their experience with bloggers, you’re establishing a relationship and setting the tone.
 If they don’t know how to work with bloggers, you’re setting the bar.

 Blogging FB groups are a great source of information

 Conferences like EFC and Tastemaker have great information on pitching, creating sponsored work, and contract writing.